 What Is Buy Now, Pay Later?

-Buy now, pay later (or BNPL) is a kind of installment payment plan.
+Buy now, pay later (or BNPL) programs offer a kind of installment payment plan.
 It can give consumers the option of making a big purchase today and spreading out payments over subsequent weeks or months, possibly interest-free.
 You may find these services offered under such names as Afterpay, Affirm, or Klarna.

 Many of the country’s largest retailers — including Saks Fifth Avenue, Target, Walmart, and Amazon — offer buy now, pay later services.
 This kind of short-term financing can be helpful for shoppers hoping to buy an item over time, but there are pros and cons to purchasing this way.